Edition Size Discrepancies: A Cybis Conundrum

 What this actually meant was “If you want a completed edition, don’t worry, we can probably make it for you anyway.”

 I don’t know exactly when “completed” lost its original meaning but the studio was definitely willing to do this in the 2000s and I suspect during the 1990s as well.
 That would dovetail with the change in price-list wording.
-The fact that they were offering to produce supposedly-never-to-be-made again pieces (if the purchaser was willing to pay the hefty price) means that the “designs” (molds) were not, in fact, ever destroyed.
-I had previously given the studio the benefit of the doubt regarding the Hall of Fame replica editions (coincidentally, those began at just about that same time) perhaps having been cast from a leftover finished piece…but now it looks as though they were ‘born’ from the original, never-destroyed molds and simply downsized.
+The fact that they were offering to produce supposedly-never-to-be-made again pieces (if the purchaser was willing to pay the hefty price) proves that the design molds were not, in fact, ever destroyed.
+In fact, when the studio building was finally sold, I was told that there was a large dumpster full of molds in the parking lot.
+They had all been stored in the separate warehouse building in case they were ever wanted.

 The 1979 catalog says that Mary Mary‘s original edition of 750 was reduced to 500 before it was completed.
 So theoretically, the Mary Mary that Jane eventually receives from Cybis in the 1990s might bear any sculpture number that had not physically gone out the studio door before they declared the edition “completed.”
 The only question is whether Jane’s would be numbered #501 if the studio really did send 500 of those out to retailers during the 1970s.

-It gets better.
+And it gets better.
 Let’s continue our hypothesis and say that Cybis really did send 500 of those out the door decades ago.
 Jane Doe can still get a brand-new Mary Mary, because during the 1990s the studio invented a “10% Policy” regarding pieces marked A.P.
 (Artist Proof.)
-They told prospective purchasers that up to an additional 10% of any limited edition could be made and sold as an ‘Artist Proof’.
-Thus, they might make as many as 50 more of Mary Mary (as APs), bringing the possible final quantity created to 550.
-This discovery makes the A.P. designation much less significant than most people believed and, in some cases, completely meaningless; see the newly-revised Editions post for more information about the studio adding A.P. to 1940s pieces during the 2000s.
+They told prospective purchasers that up to an additional 10% of any limited edition could be sold as an ‘Artist Proof’.
+Thus, they might make as many as 50 more of Mary Mary and simply mark those all A.P. instead of number, thus bringing the possible final quantity created to 550.
+This discovery makes the A.P. designation much less significant than most people believe and, in some cases, it is completely meaningless; see the newly-revised Editions post for more information about the studio adding A.P. to 1940s pieces during the 2000s.

-I am not saying that every “overnumbered” Cybis piece is a 1990s or 2000s “fresh out of the oven” item, but the possibility cannot be discounted, now that we know the studio was doing this in the 2000s and probably the 1990s as well.
+I am not saying that every over-numbered Cybis piece is a 1990s or 2000s ‘fresh out of the oven’ item; but the possibility cannot be discounted, now that we know the studio was doing this in the 2000s and probably the 1990s as well.
 For most of the limited editions that were completed during the 1960s and 1970s, one of the other scenarios (custom numbering by retailer or customer request, retailer-order sculpture number assignment, or jumping ahead in sculpture numbers to give the impression that the edition was going to be closed fairly soon) is a far more likely explanation.
-But it’s well to keep in mind that Cybis edition sizes are not something that anyone should regard as having been written in stone when looking at the quantity that the studio showed for them.
+But it’s well to keep in mind that Cybis edition sizes are not something that anyone should regard as written in stone when looking at the quantity that the studio showed for them.

 Name Index of Cybis Sculptures